drdeana/Resequencing-3.0/README.md

 Where `variants.gff` contain your variant callset.

-Note that you will need to have an index file for your reference.fasta.
+**Note** You will need to have an index file for your reference.fasta.

 To index, use `samtools faidx reference.fasta`.

 ###Running on the Command-Line with pbsmrtpipe